fishcus/KAP-manual/en/release/KAP_2_4_notes.en.md

 #### **Download**

-The KAP 2.4 is available for download, please visit[ KAP Product ](http://kyligence.io/products/#kap)for more details.
+The Kyligence Enterprise 2.4 is available for download, please visit[ Kyligence Enterprise Product ](http://kyligence.io/products/#kap)for more details.